tahsd/hsd22_project-1/README.md

 ---
-**Please use the Q&A board on ETL if you have questions or want more information about the project.**
+**Please use the Q&A board on eTL if you have questions or want more information about the project.**